readmapping/alfalfa/readme.txt

--T/--trials (int)          maximum number of times alignment is attempted before we give up [10] -C/--mincoverage (int)     minimum percent of bases of read the seeds have to cover [25] --tryharder                enable: 'try harder': when no seeds have been found, search using less stringent parameters --seedthreads (int)        number of threads for calculating the seeds [1] --nofw                     do not compute forward matches --norc                     do not compute reverse complement matches -n/--wildcards             treat Ns as wildcard characters
+-T/--trials (int)          maximum number of times alignment is attempted before we give up [10] -C/--mincoverage (int)     minimum percent of bases of read the seeds have to cover [25] --tryharder                enable: 'try harder': when no seeds have been found, search using less stringent parameters --nofw                     do not compute forward matches --norc                     do not compute reverse complement matches -n/--wildcards             treat Ns as wildcard characters